 I try to buy organic food as much as possible.
 If you’re searching for ways to identify organic produce, I’m betting you already know why it’s better for you, so I won’t get into all the benefits of organic food right now.
 If you are interested in knowing more about the topic, please see my post: Powerful Reasons Why You Should Buy Organic Food.

-Several years back, I discovered a neat trick to learn whether produce was organic, conventional or GMO by using the PLU code.
+Several years back, I discovered a neat trick to learn whether produce was organic, conventional, or GMO by using the PLU code.
 These numbers are assigned by The International Federation for Produce Standards (IFPS), after rigorous review at both national and international levels.

-What are PLU Codes?
-They are 4 or 5 digit numbers that you can find on a small sticker applied to the individual piece of fresh produce.
+They are 4 or 5-digit numbers that you can find on a small sticker applied to the individual piece of fresh produce.
 Here’s the neat thing- the length of the number alone gives you a major clue about whether it’s organic or not.
 Read on to learn how.

 Identify Organic vs Conventional Produce With PLU Codes & Labels